 Means Test

-If you are below the median, you automatically pass the Means Test.
-If you are over median, you must complete the long version of the Means Test, an 8-page formula, to see if you can still pass.
+If you are below the median, you automatically pass.
+If you are over the median income threshold, you must complete a much longer version of the Means Test, which involves an 8-page formula, to see if you can still pass.

-How To Pass the Bankruptcy Means Test
+How the Means Test Works

-Passing the bankruptcy Means Test can be very simple, or it can involve an extremely complex set of calculations.
+More and more consumers these days are becoming familiar with bankruptcy and they are calling bankruptcy lawyers asking if they pass the Means Test.
+Passing can be very simple, or it can involve an extremely complex set of calculations.
 It all depends upon your income level when compared to the median family income for a household of your size.

 1. Six Month Period.
 First, you must determine the applicable six month Means Test period, which is the past six full calendar months, not including the current month.
 For example, if it is now December 10, 2010, the applicable six month period would be June 1, 2010 – November 30, 2010.